AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-bodystructure-core-1-intro.md

 Where a more specific BodyStructure profile is applicable, e.g. diagnostic result or vital signs, an implementation **SHALL** ensure the resource conforms to that specific profile.

-This profile is designed to set a core BodyStructure for:
+This profile is designed to set a core BodyStructure standard for:
 * Recording or updating body structures
 * Reading body structures